0-Pierre/jellyseerr/README.md

 - Fix email not sent when creating Jellyfin user.
 - Personalize the welcome email for new users with multi-language support.
 - Allow to select user display language for Jellyseerr during creation process.
+- Implement French translations for all new international variables.

 ## Getting Started